gsoft-inc/wl-squide/docs/guides/add-a-public-route.md

 order: 900
 ---

-# Add a public page
+# Add a public route

 A route can have one of two visibility values: `"public"` or `"protected"`.
 However, these visibility values do not determine whether a route is accessible to everyone or restricted to authenticated users.
 That protection is typically enforced by an [authentication boundary](./add-authentication.md#add-an-authentication-boundary).